I’m continuing to work with dual-USB pico boards, and used one to recreate my earlier work on a “cheater’s guitar”.

 A Little Light(s) Reading

-Unfortunately, the library I use for NeoPixel work on the Pico is not well maintained, and doesn’t work in my current build environment.
-Although I could probably go further down that hole and figure out why, the library hasn’t been maintained in four years, and seems like it’s basically holding me back.
+The library I use for NeoPixel work on the Pico is a C wrapper around an Adafruit Python library.
+Unfortunately, it’s not well maintained and doesn’t work in my current build environment.
+Although I could probably go further down that hole and figure out why, the library hasn’t been updated in four years, and seems like it’s basically holding me back.

 USB Host Issues